A table to table join: We use the Edit - Join dialog to add the name of a book's publisher to a table that has a list of book titles.

 Spatial joins are automatically parallel - Joining data between drawings uses parallel GeomOverlay function variants.
 Joins from images to drawings are parallelized through a nested SELECT using THREADS.

 Buy and read a Fehily book on SQL - Manifold recommends Chris Fehily's excellent books on SQL.
 Chris makes learning SQL really easy.
-To encourage Manifold readers to get a Fehily book and to read it, Manifold examples are often integrated with examples in the Fehily SQL books, such as the tables used in this topic.
+To encourage users to buy a Fehily book and to read it, Manifold examples often use examples similar to those in the Fehily SQL books.

 Example data - To follow along with table examples in this topic, download from the Examples page on the Manifold website the books.mxb project.
 That project contains the publishers and titles tables used in examples.